On the Generalization and Approximation Capacities of Neural Controlled Differential Equations

 \section{Abstract}

 Neural Controlled Differential Equations (NCDEs) are a state-of-the-art tool for supervised learning with irregularly sampled time series \citep{kidger2020neural}.
-However, no theoretical analysis of their performance has been provided yet, and it remains unclear in particular how the irregularity of the time series affects their predictions.
-By merging the rich theory of controlled differential equations (CDE) and Lipschitz-based measures of the complexity of deep neural nets, we take a first step towards the theoretical understanding of NCDE.
+In this article, we provide the first statistical analysis of their performance by merging the rich theory of controlled differential equations (CDE) and Lipschitz-based measures of the complexity of deep neural nets.
 Our first result is a generalization bound for this class of predictors that depends on the regularity of the time series data.
 In a second time, we leverage the continuity of the flow of CDEs to provide a detailed analysis of both the sampling-induced bias and the approximation bias.
 Regarding this last result, we show how classical approximation results on neural nets may transfer to NCDEs.
 Our theoretical results are validated through a series of experiments.